elyra-ai/elyra/docs/source/user_guide/pipelines.md

 $ elyra-pipeline export a-notebook.pipeline --runtime-config kfp_dev_env --output /path/to/exported.yaml --overwrite
 ```

-By default export produces YAML formatted output for Kubeflow Pipelines and Python DAG for Apache Airflow.
-To choose a different format, specify the `--format` option.
-Supported values are `py` and `yaml` for Kubeflow Pipelines and `py` for Apache Airflow.
+By default, export produces YAML formatted output for Kubeflow Pipelines and <u>ONLY</u> Python DAGs for Apache Airflow.
+To choose a different format for Kubeflow Pipelines, specify the `--format` option.
+Supported values are `py` and `yaml` for Kubeflow Pipelines.

 To learn more about supported parameters, run
 ```bash